absolunet/nwayo/docs/cli/readme.md

 ### doctor
 `nwayo doctor`

-Checks Node.js / Bower packages for updates and lists what is outdated.
+Checks npm / Bower packages for updates and lists what is outdated.

 Checks if the toolbox version in bower is the same as the workflow version.